Issue No. 211 - February 15 , 2001

 Croatia.

-Norac struck a deal with court authorities who wanted to avoid
+Norac struck a deal with court authorities who wanted

 an arrest that could turn into a public spectacle, agreeing to